Upcoming Events: 2013-2014 Speaker Series "Talking Back to Violence"

 Lecture, "UN-Silencing Sex on Campus: Violence, Pleasure, and Beyond"

-Stephanie Gilmore, Assistant Professor of Women’s and Gender Studies at Dickinson College.
+Stephanie Gilmore, Independent Scholar and Activist.
 In this frank and interactive discussion, Gilmore will talk about the realities of sexual violence on college campuses as well as legal, political, and cultural strategies students are using to reject rape culture and embrace the pleasures of their own sexualities.

 - Expanding Identities: Genders and Sexualities